 \section{Related work}

 Meta-amortization has earlier roots in variational settings.
 For example, MetaVAE \citep{wu2020meta} proposed doubly amortized inference across a family of related probabilistic models via a MetaELBO objective, but it was not designed for flexible posteriors in SBI.
-Within SBI, earlier work considered simultaneous inference over discrete model indices \citep{radev2020amortized} as well as over discrete models and continuous parameters for compositional simulators \citep{schroder2023simultaneous}.
+Within SBI, earlier work considered simultaneous inference both over discrete model indices \citep{radev2020amortized} and over discrete models and continuous parameters for compositional simulators \citep{schroder2023simultaneous}.

 A separate line of work moves toward multi-query SBI, in which a single amortized artifact can answer many conditional inference queries at test time.
-SimFormer \citep{gloeckler2024all} trains a transformer-based diffusion model on the joint distribution of parameters and observations and uses masking and attention structure to sample arbitrary conditionals, including posterior and likelihood.
-OneFlowSBI \citep{nautiyal2026oneflowsbi} pursues a similar goal with flow matching: it learns a vector field over the joint state space and realizes posterior, likelihood, and mixed conditionals.
+For instance, SimFormer \citep{gloeckler2024all} trains a transformer-based diffusion model on the joint distribution of parameters and observations and uses masking and attention structure to sample arbitrary conditionals, including posteriors and likelihoods.
+OneFlowSBI \citep{nautiyal2026oneflowsbi} pursues a similar goal with flow matching: it learns a vector field over the joint state space and realizes posterior, likelihood, and mixed conditionals. \citet{reuter2025can} amortizes over different statistical model families (GLMs, latent factor models) within a single in-context learning framework.
 These primarily expand query flexibility within a single learned joint model and serve as inspiration for our masking approach.
-In contrast, we shift the emphasis from many conditionals of one joint distribution to a flexible posterior estimator spanning a power set of structural model configurations.
+In contrast, we shift the emphasis from many conditionals of a single joint distribution to a flexible posterior estimator that spans a power set of structural model configurations.